facebook/react/docs/docs/ref-03-component-specs.md

 object getDefaultProps()
 ```

-Invoked once when the component is mounted.
+Invoked once before the component is mounted.
 Values in the mapping will be set on `this.props` if that prop is not specified by the parent component (i.e. using an `in` check).

 This method is invoked before `getInitialState` and therefore cannot rely on `this.state` or use `this.setState`.